-To achieve more predictable cash flows and reduce our exposure to downward price fluctuations, we have historically entered into hedging contracts for a significant percentage of our expected production volumes.
-For example, in 2021 we hedged approximately 91% of our natural gas production, 36% of our NGL production and 29% of our oil production.
+To achieve more predictable cash flows and reduce our exposure to downward price fluctuations, we have historically entered into fixed swap hedging contracts for a significant percentage of our expected production volumes.
+For example, in 2021 we hedged 91%, 36% and 29% of our natural gas, NGLs and oil production, respectively.
+Additionally, in 2022 we hedged 49% of our natural gas production, and our NGLs and oil production was unhedged.
 Due to our improved liquidity and leverage position as compared to past levels, the percentage of our expected production that we hedge has decreased.
-For example, in 2022, we hedged approximately 49% of our natural gas production, and our NGL and oil production was unhedged.
+For example, in 2023, we hedged 1% of our natural gas production through fixed swaps, and our NGLs and oil production was unhedged, and as of December 31, 2023, we do not have any fixed swap contracts.
 To the extent that we engage in hedging activity in the future, we may be prevented from realizing the near-term benefits of price increases above the levels of the hedges.
 If we choose not to engage in, or otherwise reduce our future use of, hedging arrangements or are unable to engage in hedging arrangements due to lack of acceptable counterparties, we may be more adversely affected by changes in commodity prices than our competitors who engage in hedging arrangements to a greater extent than we do.
 Conversely, hedging transactions may expose us to the risk of financial loss in certain circumstances, including instances in which: